SymfonyCasts/testing/sfcasts/ep1/exceptions.md

 ## Is the exception thrown?

 Now, normally we write tests for *return* values.
 But you can also write tests to verify that the correct *exception* is thrown.
-So let do that in `GithubServiceTest`.
+So let's do that in `GithubServiceTest`.
 Hmm...
 This first test has a lot of the logic we'll need.
 Copy that and paste it at the bottom.
 Change the name to `testExceptionThrownWithUnknownLabel` and remove the arguments.
 Inside, take out the assertion leaving just the call to